kubecost/docs/thanos-upgrade.md

 Thanos Upgrade
 ==============

-Kubecost 1.67.0+ uses Thanos 0.15.0.
-If you're upgrading to Kubecost 1.67.0+ from Kubecost < 1.67.0 and using Thanos, and using AWS s3 as your backing storage for Thanos, you'll need to make a small change to your Thanos secret in order to bump the Thanos version to 0.15.0 before you upgrade Kubecost.
+Kubecost v1.67.0+ uses Thanos 0.15.0.
+If you're upgrading to Kubecost v1.67.0+ from an older version and using Thanos, with AWS S3 as your backing storage for Thanos, you'll need to make a small change to your Thanos Secret in order to bump the Thanos version to 0.15.0 before you upgrade Kubecost.

 Thanos 0.15.0 has over 10x performance improvements, so this is recommended.

-Your _values-thanos.yaml_ needs to be updated to the new defaults: https://github.com/kubecost/cost-analyzer-helm-chart/commit/752b584a520f2ff089517341ab2eca2664980dab#diff-b5f07a55b9483e6b0fc339c7a03fa08b.
+Your _values-thanos.yaml_ needs to be updated to the new defaults (here)[https://github.com/kubecost/cost-analyzer-helm-chart/commit/752b584a520f2ff089517341ab2eca2664980dab#diff-b5f07a55b9483e6b0fc339c7a03fa08b].
 The PR bumps the image version, adds the [query-frontend](https://thanos.io/tip/components/query-frontend.md/) component, and increases concurrency.

 This is simplified if you're using our default _values-thanos.yaml_, which has the new configs already.

-> **Note**: For the Thanos secret you're using, the "encrypt-sse" line needs to be removed.
+> **Note**: For the Thanos Secret you're using, the "encrypt-sse" line needs to be removed.
 Everything else should stay the same.

 For example, view this sample config: